-Several hours north of Perth, is the town of Northampton WA, which is dotted with painted fibre-glass sheep statues.
+Several hours north of Perth, is the town of Northampton WA, which is dotted with painted fibreglass sheep statues.
+It’s an excellent stop off on a road trip from Perth to Kalbarri.
 Read more about the Northampton sheep and the town’s ‘Ewe-Turn’ festival below.

 Drive through Australia long enough and you’ll see any amount of bizarre things.